Prospective PharmD Frequently Asked Questions

 The UK College of Pharmacy is an excellent choice for many reasons.
-Please view our Points of Pride for additional information!
+Review our Points of Pride for additional information!

 How can I learn more about Prepharmacy at UK?

-We are looking for students with a demonstrated ability to succeed academically in the program.
-Our average accepted science and overall GPA's are 3.0-3.5 on a 4.0 scale.
-Our average accepted PCAT composite score is 74%.
-Accepted students also have good communication skills, both oral and written, a desire for a career in health care and excellent people skills.
-We are looking for students who have a desire for a career in pharmacy and have knowledge of the profession.
+The College seeks students with a demonstrated ability to succeed academically in the program.
+The average accepted science and overall GPA's are typically 3.0-3.5 on a 4.0 scale.
+The average accepted PCAT composite score is 74%.
+Accepted students also demonstrate strong communication skills, both oral and written, a desire for a career in health care, and excellent people skills.
+Applicants should have a desire for a pharmacy career and knowledge of the profession.

 How many students apply to the PharmD Program each year?

-While the number of applicants changes from year to year, we typically receive at least 800 applications per year.
-Of those, approximately 300 are Kentucky residents.
-We do give preference to Kentucky residents.
-Currently we admit a class of 135 students each fall.
+While the number of applicants changes each year, at least 800 applications are typically received.
+Of those applicants, approximately 300 are Kentucky residents.
+A class of 135 students is admitted to begin the PharmD program each fall.

-Do I gain an advantage by attending the University of Kentucky?
+Do students gain an advantage by completing prepharmacy courses at the University of Kentucky?

-There are many advantages to doing your Prepharmacy courses at the University of Kentucky.
+There are many advantages to pursuing prepharmacy coursework at the University of Kentucky.
 It is beneficial for out-of-state applicants to complete their prepharmacy coursework at UK as it shows the Admissions Committee your interest and commitment to the University.
 Each year, the largest number of applicants tend to be students who have done all or part of their required coursework at UK.
 In a typical year, at least 40% of the admitted class have been University of Kentucky students.
 The other 60% of admitted students are from various universities across the US.

-How long will I be in school to become a pharmacist at UK?
+How long will a student be in school at UK to become a pharmacist?

-The University of Kentucky’s Doctor of Pharmacy (PharmD) program is a four-year professional program leading to licensure as a pharmacist.
-To be eligible to apply to the program, applicants must complete approximately two to three years of specific undergraduate courses.
+Typically, a student will be in school for a total of 6-7 years after high school to earn the PharmD degree.
+UK’s PharmD program is a four-year professional program leading to licensure as a pharmacist.
+To be eligible for admission consideration, applicants must complete approximately two to three years (≥70 semester credit hours) of specific undergraduate courses.
 A bachelor’s degree is not required.
 If admitted to the professional program (PharmD), students spend three years on the University of Kentucky campus and their fourth year gaining supervised, on-the-job experience.
-So, typically a student is in school 6-7 years total after high school to earn the PharmD degree.

 What undergraduate major should I choose?